briandconnelly/nicheconstruct/paper/methods.md

 ## Source Code and Software Environment

 The simulation software and configurations for the experiments reported are available online [@coderef].
-Simulations used Python 2.7.3, NumPy 1.9.1, and NetworkX 1.9.1 [@hagberg2008exploring].
+Simulations used Python 2.7.3, NumPy 1.9.1, Pandas 0.15.2 [@mckinney2010data], NetworkX 1.9.1 [@hagberg2008exploring].
 Data analyses were performed with R 3.1.2 [@rproject].
 Model parameters and their values are listed in [Table X](https://github.com/briandconnelly/nicheconstruct/blob/master/paper/table_of_parameters.md).

 # References